nats-io/nats.deno/README.md

 ### Flush

-Flush is sends PING to the server.
+Flush sends a PING to the server.
 When the server responds with PONG you are guaranteed that all pending data was sent and received by the server.
 Note `ping()` effectively adds a server round-trip.
 All NATS clients handle their buffering optimally, so `ping(): Promise<void>` shouldn't